 Every day, we come across new and exciting recipes that include sour cream.
 And we appreciate its rich flavor and robust tanginess.
 But times come when we have to swap it for various reasons.
 And in most cases, the question above is often asked.

 The issue with most people isn’t only whether Greek yogurt can replace sour cream.
 It’s also about knowing how the change would affect the recipe’s taste, moisture, and consistency.
 But while it’s possible to substitute Greek yogurt for sour cream, you also need to know what happens after.
-And of the switch is benefit to the outcome of your cooking.
+And of the switch is beneficial to the outcome of your cooking.

 What’s So Special About Sour Cream?

 Sour cream is produced by fermenting dairy cream, the thick layer, skimmed of whole milk after it’s left to rest.
-The cream is mixed with lactic acid bacteria, which triggers the generation of lactic acid as it feeds on the lactose sugar.
+The cream is mixed with lactic acid bacteria, which triggers the generation of lactic acid as it feeds on lactose sugar.
 This acid adds a tangy flavor to the cream, giving it its signature taste and name.

 The flavor of sour cream further combines with its high-fat content to make it an excellent cooking ingredient.
 As a result, it’s an easy way to add creaminess to hot dishes, as the fatty nature allows it to cook without curdling quickly.
 Sour cream is also an excellent addition to baked goods and is renowned for contributing moisture and density to dough and batter.
 It’s also regularly used in uncooked recipes and can even be whipped to make toppings, side dips, and flavor infusers.